Email information is followed by @css.edu unless otherwise noted.

 Jennifer Deming is an Assistant Professor in the School of Nursing’s Non-Traditional Nursing program, but also teaches in the Traditional Undergraduate Nursing Program.
 She is an experienced Family Nurse Practitioner.
 Her area of clinical expertise in the School of Nursing is medical-surgical nursing.
 She is actively involved in the Minnesota Nurses Association as well as Sigma Theta Tau International Honor Society of Nursing.
 In addition, Jennifer is also the coordinator of the Leipzig, Germany Exchange program at the College and has participated in the Tanzania Service-Learning Project.

-I earned my degree from Philippine Christian University-Mary Johnston College of Nursing in 1982 and came to the United States to work as an RN in 1985.
+I earned my BSN degree from Philippine Christian University-Mary Johnston College of Nursing in 1982.
+I arrived in the United States to work as an RN in 1985.
 I have 20 years of clinical experience in variety of settings in critical care such as Neuro ICU, Medical-Surgical ICU, Vascular ICU and Open Heart Unit.
-My interest and opportunity in teaching came about as I finished my Master's degree at the College of St Scholastica.
-I was an adjunct faculty in the traditional undergraduate program from 2003-2007.
-I joined as a full time faculty in the traditional undergraduate nursing in 2007.
+While attending St Scholastica for my Master's degree (Adult Nurse Practitioner Track), I was an adjunct faculty in the traditional undergraduate program from 2003-2007.
+In the fall of 2007, I became a full time faculty in the School of Nursing.

 Noticing the actively growing population of older adults in the clinical setting, I became interested in this specific age group.
 This specialty motivated me in gaining a post-master's certificate in gerontological nursing.
 This milestone in my professional career inspired me to develop a senior level elective in gerontological nursing.
 It has been a rewarding experience seeing the nursing students get interested in the care of older adults.